xkyleann/Databases_SQL_Projects/README.md

 Description: This project demonstrates graph Databases by setting up Java 11, installing and configuring Neo4J, creating a graph representing AGH Campus features, running analytics queries, using REST/API for data manipulation, and generating a Cypher dump for reporting.

-## Notes

-### Note 0: [SQL Language]

-Description: Main topic is SQL Recap and Introduction to PostegreSQL.

-### Note 1: [Indexing]

-Description: The goal of this project is to get accustomed to advanced indexing in relational databases.
-Both the provided example datasets and the exercises use PostgreSQL 9.x or later.

-### Note 2: [GIS]

-Description: This project demonstrates to get accustomed to spatial extensions to relational databases, using PostgreSQL and PostGIS.

-### Note 3: [Datawarehouse]

-Description: PostgreSQL-based OLAP system with star model, ETL, and SQL query for analysis and reporting.

-### Note 4: [Neo4J | Graph Databases]

-Description: This project demonstrates graph Databases by setting up Java 11, installing and configuring Neo4J, creating a graph representing AGH Campus features, running analytics queries, using REST/API for data manipulation, and generating a Cypher dump for reporting.

 ### Notes Documentation
 <details>
 <summary> Note 0: SQL Language </summary>